kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 1|0   hap1 = ALT, hap2 = REF  (phased, hap_alt=1, hap_ref=2)
 0|1   hap1 = REF, hap2 = ALT  (phased, hap_alt=2, hap_ref=1)
 1|1   homozygous ALT on both   (hap_alt=3)
-0/0   homozygous REF           (not emitted by projected phased VCF) ./.   unresolved by k-means    (not emitted by projected phased VCF)
+0/0   homozygous REF           (generic writer branch; projected output filters these rows) ./.   unresolved by k-means    (generic writer branch; projected output filters these rows)
 ```

 The pipe `|` separator signals a phased genotype; the slash `/` separator signals an unphased one.
 This follows the VCF 4.2 specification.
+In projected output, rows are filtered to ALT-bearing calls before writing, so the `0/0` and `./.` branches are retained as generic writer safety paths rather than expected emitted records.

 **PS** (Phase Set) is the anchor coordinate of the phase block.
 It is set to the `PHASE_SET` value from the k-means output — the `sort_pos()` of the first variant in the block (see §21).
 It is written as `.` for unphased calls (`0/0` and `./.`).
 Two records sharing the same `(CHROM, PS)` value were phased together in one k-means run; a change in PS on the same chromosome marks a phase-set break caused by insufficient spanning reads between adjacent het variants.